corinthia/corinthia-docformats/README.md

 # Build instructions

-Corinthia currently build on Linux and OS X (mac).
+Corinthia currently builds on Linux, OS X (mac) and Windows.

 For detailed instructions, please see